SooryaGeorge7/Paint-In-Cafe/README.md

 * [Font Awesome](https://fontawesome.com/) - For icons in all the pages.
 * [Typ.io](https://typ.io/) - To choose pairing of fonts.
 * [Google Fonts](https://fontawesome.com/v4/icons/) - To choose Heading font and body font.
-* [Dev Tools](https://developer.chrome.com/docs/devtools/) - To help with troubleshoot, testing , checking for responsiveness and styling.
+* [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - To help with troubleshoot, testing , checking for responsiveness and styling.
 * [Am I Responsive](https://ui.dev/amiresponsive) - To show a display of website on a variety of devices.
 * [Favicon](https://favicon.io/favicon-converter/) - To generate favicon
 * [Birme](https://www.birme.net/) - To change image format to webp